cheyao/tetris_fpga/README.md

+# FPGA TETRIS

-Implementation in Verilog of the well-known game Tetris.
-The program is intended for synthesis on an FPGA and supports the VGA standard.
-The repository also contains a simulation allowing the game to be run in a local environment.
+Verilog implementation of the well-known Tetris game.
+The project is designed to be synthesized on FPGA and supports the VGA standard.
+The repository also includes simulation files, allows you to run the game in your local environment.

-Main components:
+## Main components:

-🔸 Tetris: Top-level module containing the game logic and instantiating the remaining modules. 🔸 VGA_sync: Circuit controlling the control signals for the VGA output. 🔸 color_generator: Determines the displayed color in a combinational manner. 🔸 pseudo_random_number_generator:
+- **Tetris**: top-level module containing the game logic and instantiating the remaining modules.
+- **VGA_sync**: controls the VGA  signals.
+- **color_generator**: determines the displayed color in a combinational manner.
-Relies on a 9-bit shift register with linear feedback (feedback
-polynomial: x\^9 + x\^4 + 1).
+- **pseudo_random_number_generator**: based on a 7-bit shift register with linear feedback (feedback polynomial: $x^7 + x^3 + 1$).
+- **ram_single**: single port memory with synchronous write and asynchronous read (should be synthesized as an MLAB block)

+## Synthesis
+To synthesize the design on an FPGA, special software is needed to arrange the circuit components on the board.
+I used Intel Quartus Prime for this purpose, and tested the design on a DE1SoC Board.

-Prerequisites for running the simulation:
+## Prerequisites for running the simulation:

-🔸 Verilator 🔸 g++ 🔸 CImg
+- Verilator
+- g++
+- CImg

+**Synthesis steps:**

+`verilator -cc --trace Tetris.v --exe tb_tetris.cpp`

+Replace the generated VTetris.mk file with the one from the repository.

+`make -C obj_dir -f VTetris.mk VTetris`

 To run the simulation:

-verilator -cc \--trace Tetris.v \--exe tb_tetris.cpp

-Replace the generated VTetris.mk file with the one from the repository.

-make -C obj_dir -f VTetris.mk VTetris
+`cd obj_dir`
+`./VTetris`